 - Coordinate adjectives

 - Do you want to practice using adjectives correctly in your writing?

 - Summary of adjectives

-Adjectives have a set order, and although you might think you use them instinctively, learning how to place them in the correct order will help you write much better.
+There is a set order.
+Although you might think you use them instinctively as a native speaker, learning how to place them in the correct order will help you write much better.

 Here are some examples in the table below.